• Home

 It was only a 30-minute drive to La Fortuna town, and even closer to other activities like the volcano and hot springs.
 It was such a lush area, it really felt like we were staying in the middle of the rainforest, not an urban town like La Fortuna.

-Our accommodation was kind of an activity on its own, being able to wildlife watch from our balcony, be totally immersed in the forest and see the volcano whenever the cloud cleared.
+Our accommodation was kind of an activity on its own, being able to wildlife-watch from our balcony, be totally immersed in the forest and see the volcano whenever the cloud cleared.

-In addition to Sangregado, these accommodations are in the Mistico area:
+🏩 In addition to Sangregado, these accommodations are in the Mistico area:

-- Lost Iguana Resort (we had breakfast included here as Sangregado doesn’t have a restaurant and it was gorgeous)
+• 💰💰 Lost Iguana Resort (we had breakfast included here as Sangregado doesn’t have a restaurant, and it was gorgeous)

-- Wellness Park
+• 💰💰 Wellness Park

-- Arenal Roca Suites
+• 💰 Arenal Roca Suites

 Sangregado Lodge

-I hope this post has helped you decide if the La Fortuna hanging bridges are worth it for you.
 Despite the higher price, we loved the experience and are so glad we opted for an early morning visit and could enjoy this place all to ourselves.

-MORE LA FORTUNA GUIDES
+MORE LA FORTUNA POSTS

 The Comments